 - Annhilation of natural rivers: The rivers in the regions had been straightened so they no longer meander like they naturally do, and the wide natural foodplains that normally absorb great quantities of flood water had been eradicated.
-Both of these things concentrate the water into a small area and make it flow faster.
+Both of these things squeeze the water in the rivers into a small area and make it flow faster and more prone to overlowing the banks.
 If you wanted to cause as many bad floods as possible this is exactly how you’d do it.

-- Neoliberalism, austerity and small government: Forty years of insistence that markets will solve everything, government is the problem, and public spending is the enemy is one of several reasons why Germany has what could be the worst emergency warning system of any industrialized country.
-There was a test of the system last year, and it simply didn’t work.
+- Neoliberalism, austerity and small government: Forty years of insistence that markets will solve everything, government is the problem, and public spending is the enemy is one of several reasons why Germany has what could be the worst emergency warning system of any advanced, rich country.
+There was a test of the system last year, and it just plain didn’t work.
 The austerity has also decimated the environmental protection agencies so they have few personnel left to address the paving and river-straightening (“channelization”) problems.

 - Pathological federalism: Germany tends to push as many decisions as possible to the lowest level of government possible.
 In this case it meant the federal or state government’s only duty was to provide the basic weather information to the towns.
 So each town or county essentially had to create and manage its own emergency warning and planning systems.
-That’s a bad way to do things and we know this because it killed lots of people.
+That’s a bad way to do things and the way we know this is that it made people die.

-- Cultural factors: I don’t know much about this one but it’s no less real.
-Aside from the aforementioned political issues there are probably cultural and social reasons for thinking that emergency warning systems aren’t important.
-You’d have to ask an expert.
-Also of course there are the people who won’t flee a danger zone even when adequately warned.
-My educated guess is that this caused very many of the deaths.
-You can’t do much about these people.
-You would think the ones who get rescued after staying put should be sent a bill, provided they were physically able to get out of harm’s way.
-It’s only fair for the taxpayers.
+- Cultural factors: Then course there are the people who won’t flee a danger zone even when adequately warned.
+I suspect this caused a lot of the deaths.
+It’s a cultural-psychological-social issue and honestly I’m not sure you can do much about it.
+You would think the ones who get rescued after staying put should be sent a bill for it unless they can prove they had clear and indisputable reasons.
+It’s only fair to the taxpayers.